 Once you have created your shipping rules, you can test your existing orders to see which of your shipping rules would apply postage to them.

 To test a shipping rule that you have set up, you will need the Click & Drop order number(s) of the orders you would like to test.

 Once you have the order number(s) you want to test, click the 'Settings' link from any page within Click & Drop.

 The 'Settings/Overview' page will open up.
 Click the 'Shipping rules' tile.

 To test your orders against one of these rules, click the ‘Test shipping rules’ button.

 You will be directed to the ‘Test shipping rules’ page.

 In the ‘Order number’ field, type in the Click & Drop order number that you want to test your shipping rules against.

 - Channel: The marketplace or method your order came from.
 This is a required field

 - Channel shipping method: The in-store shipping method.
 This option will only be available to select if a valid channel has been selected.

 - Country: Where the order is being sent to (destination).

 - Package format: Choose from letter, large letter, small parcel, medium parcel, or large parcel.

 - Order value: Type the value of the order (£) or use the arrows to adjust.

 - Shipping cost: Type the shipping/postage cost (£) or use the arrows to adjust.

 - Order weight: Type the weight of the item in grams or kilograms.
 Use the arrows to adjust.

 When you have added your item criteria, click the ‘Test shipping rules button’ to display the results.

-The results section displays a breakdown of each of the chosen criteria, and whether the would be applied to the order you have tested.
+The results section displays a breakdown of each of the chosen criteria, and if the rule would be applied to the order you have tested.
 A green tick indicates the order matches the criteria for that rule, and a red cross indicates that it does not.